We have raised $31,855

 Does the window to participate in the challenge close, or can I do it later?

-We suggest you sign up as soon as possible so you’re able to take part during the challenge month, but if you’re not able to participate during March, you can complete your challenge anytime.
-However, please note our leaderboard will refresh on April 1st, and fundraising needs to be completed by 31 March if you would like your tax return to
+We suggest you sign up as soon as possible so you’re able to take part during the challenge month, but if you’re not able to participate during June you can complete your challenge anytime.
+However, please note our leaderboard will refresh on July 1st, and fundraising needs to be completed by 31 June if you would like your tax return to count for this financial year.
+Donations processed after 1 April 2020 applies to the 2020/2021 financial year.

 How many people are trapped in human trafficking and exploitation worldwide?